hepaestus/ubuntu_club_notes/irc_concepts.md

 ### Conclusion

 At this point you should be in the club channel.
-You should have a registered irc **nickname** on the Libre Chat server, a good complex password for your account.
+You should have a registered irc **nickname** on the Libera Chat server, a good complex password for your account.
 And you should be able able to auto join the club channel.

 I hope this was helpful and informative.